 5. Wintergreen Lighting LED Rope Light Kit

-Wintergreen Lightings’s LED kit is a great option when you’re shopping for the best outdoor rope lights.
+Wintergreen Lightings’s LED kit is a great option when you’re shopping for the best outdoor rope light.
 It comes in a 16.4-foot length, and it has a very flexible tubing that’ll bend and flex without breaking down.
 It’s not very noticeable unless you switch the lights on, and it’s a thinner design.
-There are 150 LED bulbs packed into this rope light that produce a very warm, white light, and they stay cool through long operation sessions.
+There are 150 LED light bulbs packed into this rope light that produce a very warm, white light, and they stay cool through long operation sessions.

 - Winds up tightly between uses for easy storage